Day 1/ Tokyo arrives!

 I awake at 9 am after a sound night’s sleep.
 Today is crisp and sunny, yesterday’s gloom long gone.
 I can see cherry blossoms at a distance from my window.

-We make it in time for our hotel’s free breakfast.
+We’re in time for our hotel’s free breakfast.
 Which is sticky rice served with miso soup, pickle, and a soft boiled egg.
-I eat the egg and have some soup but can’t bring myself to eat rice in the morning.
+I eat the egg and have some soup but can’t bring myself to eat rice this early.
 I need bread.
 I grab a coffee from Starbucks while my friend wolfs down a McDonalds cheeseburger citing their unavailability back home as his reason.
 I promise myself I will not be eating fastfood over here, of all things.

-We take the subway to Asakusa, a district in north-eastern Tokyo.
+We hop on the subway to Asakusa, a district in north-eastern Tokyo.
 It is a heavily touristed area, being home to the Sensoji Temple and other attractions.
 Groups of uniformed school children are out on a day trip.
-They’re slurping their green-tea ice-creams, and doing the “V”-finger pose for photographs.
+They’re slurping green-tea ice-creams and doing the “V”-finger pose for photographs.
 I smell miso soup and coffee trailed by wafts of perfume and flowers.
-Nice.

 It will be our first proper meal together.
 We come by one that has a queue flowing onto the pavement; must be good.
 Inside we’re made to take off our shoes and sit on low-lying wooden slats precisely laid on tatami mats.
 Most of the diners present are locals.
 The waitresses are wearing traditional kimonos.
 I’m starving.
 The food consists of two bento box meals, miso soup, fried tempura, an assortment of sea food, along with sake to wash everything down.
 It’s immensely satisfying.
 I love their pickles and sauces.
 And rice is always tasty for lunch, unlike in the morning.

 We next stop at an ice-cream parlour on our way to Sensoji.
 I ought to try this green-tea ice cream that seems to be the rage here.
-The parlour woman tells me to eat right there and not walk about cone-in-hand as it will create a mess.
+The parlour woman tells me to eat right there and not walk about cone-in-hand.
+“It make mess” I think were her words.
 The flavour secretes a bitter aftertaste and whatever refinement it possesses is wasted on my Punjabi senses.
-My mates extract a feeble nibble but, expectedly, leave the bulk for me to finish.
+My mates extract a feeble nibble but expectedly leave the bulk for me to finish.
 I can’t spot a bin into which I can surreptitiously chuck this mossy desert.
 This is awkward.
 I’m almost done, and now I glimpse a band of Japanese school girls approaching.
 “Hi” they trill, in chorus.
 The scene is so archetypical that I’m mildly bemused and giggling.
-They communicate that they’d like to take our picture, so we all huddle together like odd specimens as they, smiley and ebullient, whip out their smartphones.
-We’re mistaken however, for they want to pose with us for the shot.
+They tell us that they’d like to take our picture, so we all huddle together like odd specimens as they, smiley and ebullient, whip out their smartphones.
+We’re mistaken however, for they want to pose with us.
 Ha!
 I thought only Indians fascinated by blondes and red-heads did this sort of thing.
 Seems not.

 We then stop at a snazzy café.
 Before coming here I was educated that Japanese chefs, in keeping with their nation’s unspoken codebook, are perfectionists at European cuisines, especially gourmet and Italian.
 Which is a justified observation perhaps as all the savouries we try are excellent.
 Outside a crowd of teenagers is shrieking the street down at seeing a singer’s performance being exhibited on a wide plasma-screen.
 This is the loudest display of emotion I’ve seen here yet.

-A couple of hours later the group is thoroughly enervated.
+A couple of hours later the group is enervated.
 A consensus is reached on finding a suitable joint where food can be relished, alcohol imbibed and our legs rested.
-We walk into an eatery specializing in meats and sauces.
-As we’re sat cross-legged on tatami mats, a boiler is placed at our nub.
+We walk into an restaurant specializing in meats and sauces.
+As we’re sat cross-legged on tatami mats a boiler is placed at our nub.
 The waiter slides in slivers of assorted raw meats along with cabbage, bean-sprout, mushroom and tofu.
 This dish is called shabu-shabu.
-(Which I later learn is an onomatopoeic term for the effervescent boil that cooks the meats).
-We’re served a selection of red powders, along with yellow and brown sauces to slather on the cuts.
+(Which I later learn is an onomatopoeic term for the effervescent boil in which the meats cook).
+We’re then served a selection of red powders as well as yellow and brown sauces to slather on the cuts.
 It’s delicious.
 The waiter is affable and eager to assist even though he can barely comprehend us.
 I ask what exactly okonomoyaki is, for I was suggested I try it.
 His vocabulary falls short so he Googles it on his smartphone showing me it.
 He suggests we try “prrrum saaor”.
 “Sure”, we answer.
 The plum sour drink is fine indeed.

 Day 3/ Kamakura and Tokyo